 I usually raise the waist on most patterns to fit my short frame, but I could tell by eye-balling the pattern piece that the waist would hit me an inch above the belly button, which it did.
 If you have a longer torso, I recommend extending the waist.

 This wrap dress started life as a bed sheet I rescued from the Burlingame Goodwill Outlet.
-It’s a Martha Stewart, 100% cotton flat sheet in like new condition.
-The sheet feels like crisp, shirting fabric, perfect for spring.
+It’s a Martha Stewart, 100% cotton flat sheet in like-new condition.
+The sheet feels like a crisp, shirting fabric, perfect for spring.
 At $1.79 a pound, this sheet cost me less than $1.

 The Good, the Bad and the Ugly